 - a.
 Be the chair of the Political Committee; - b.
 Develop a political agenda for the organization at the municipal, state, and federal level; - c.
 Maintain an internal institutional history of the organization's political culture and practices, including commitments to the values of anti-racism and feminism, for the onboarding of future elected officers: - d.
 Maintain a public history of the organization and its values; - e.
-Organize onboardings and training for officers, organizers and the general membership on issues that pertain to building and using labor power.
+Organize onboardings and training for officers, organizers, and the general membership on issues that pertain to building and using labor power.

-Section 6.
-The Coordinator for Social Justice and Accountability shall:
+Section 6: The Coordinator for Social Justice and Accountability shall:

 - a.
 Be the chair of the Committee for Social Justice and Accountability; - b.
 Meet regularly with campus affinity groups, University offices tasked with inclusivity and coalition-building, and community groups beyond campus; - c.
 Ensure that the organization's values of feminism and anti-racism, as well as the aspirations set forth in Article III, Section 2, are upheld; - d.
 Stay apprised of the needs and demands of affinity and community groups as well as University policies towards them, and organize coalitions for the advocacy of their needs: - e.
 Develop transformative justice procedures for response to internal disputes; - f.
-Mediate internal disputes and, if a satisfactory resolution to a dispute is not reached by the parties via transformative justice, manage disciplinary procedures per Article III, Section 3: - g.
-Help organize social events that build community within the organization, with the broader community, and with the labor movement in accordance with the organization's goals and values as set forth throughout this document.
+Mediate internal disputes and, if a satisfactory resolution to a dispute is not reached by the parties via transformative justice, manage disciplinary procedures per Article XII; - g.
+Help organize social events that build community within the organization, with the broader community, and with the labor movement in accordance with the organization's goals and values as set forth throughout this document; - h.
+Complete training in transformative justice facilitation with the International Institute for Restorative Justice or a comparable organization.